 As a UCSB student, you must declare a major by the start of your junior year (90 units) to ensure that you are eligible to register in classes each quarter.
 Your registration will be blocked if you do not declare a major.

-In order to get the registration block removed you must visit your intended major department, declare your major, and bring a copy of the paperwork to the College of Letters and Science (Cheadle 1117).
-Alternatively, if you are not allowed to declare at this point, you can bring a note from the department advisor stating that you are making satisfactory progress.
+In order to get the registration block removed you must visit your intended major department, declare your major with the department advisor, and bring a copy of the paperwork to the College of Letters and Science (Cheadle 1117).
+Alternatively, if you are not allowed to declare at this point, you can bring a note from the department stating that you are making satisfactory progress.

 Advantages of Declaring a Major Early

 While declaring a major early is not critical, it does offer several benefits that are worth considering: